igromanru/HD2-Sneaky-Stuff/README.md

 ---

 ### Log file
-In case something happens to the console window or the game closes/crashes, you can find the log file, "Sneaky-Stuff.log" in the game's root directory.
+If something happens to the console window, or the game closes or crashes, you can find what was printed to the console in the log file, `Sneaky-Stuff.log`.
-For Steam it's in: *C:\Program Files (x86)\Steam\steamapps\common\Helldivers 2\*
+If you want to report a bug or error, include the content of the log file.

 ### AntiCheat Details
 **nProtect GameGuard in Helldivers 2** serves solely as anti-tamper software.
 Despite what it can do in other games, in HD2 it only attempts to preserve the integrity of the original code and prevent external software from accessing the process.
 It doesn't even check for foreign DLLs in the process.